Information You Should Know About the Polycount Forum

-What we mean by this, is please don't create mindless threads that is off-topic to the Polycount Community.
+What we mean by this, is please don't create mindless threads that are off-topic to the Polycount Community.

 If you have a topic of reasonable discussion to post, then by all means, please post away and let the intelligent discussion begin.
-However, we do not want to see random posts of "I ate cookies today" or "My car is blue", etc. etc. Even within the General Discussions
+However, we do not want to see random posts of "I ate cookies today" or "My car is blue", or rants about gaming culture.
+Even within the General Discussions

 forum, there is no place on Polycount for such threads.
 They provide no topic for discussion and are generally useless and become filled with useless replies.

 "More art, less words" is a good mantra to go by when considering yourself a contributing member of the Polycount community.

 If you find something you find just outrageously hilarious on the web, by all means, post it in the 'Thread of Awesomeness

 '.
 Other than that, pass it around in instant messengers and emails and keep it off of the forum.

 We generally hand out Warning Infractions for such threads, so please think about what it is you'd like to post, and how it will benefit a community of videogame artists.